VR8889/attirai/README.md

 1) TryOnDiffusion by Google Research https://tryondiffusion.github.io/
 This implementation is limited is requires further substantial development to leverage proposed AI technologies to enhance the online shopping experience and address common pain points in e-commerce (doesn't work effective on big volumes of images, requires re-training on the brands' data input).

+2) Zeekit's latest technology is  not open for general audience.
+It's built on a combination of real-time image processing, computer vision, deep learning, and other AI technologies to provide a virtual fitting room experience for online shoppers.
+The platform allows users to virtually "try on" clothing when shopping online by leveraging a simulation that takes into account body dimensions, fit, size, and even the fabric of the garment itself.
+Acquired by Walmart.

+3) Revery.ai: This startup is pioneering in creating an online dressing room experience using computer vision and artificial intelligence.
+They process over a million garments weekly using existing catalog images, a scale previously challenging for virtual dressing rooms.
+Revery.ai stands out by using deep learning and computer vision for a more realistic drape of clothing and allows users to customize their clothing model to better resemble their appearance, including skin tone and hair styles.
+Their technology has shown to significantly increase conversion rates, with reports of a 380% increase in an A/B test for Zalora.
+Chosen for the demo in Ventureton.